 A familiar picture to many, I am sure...
 This has been the traditional sales model for enterprise software for many years.
 And each of these steps can take weeks to months to complete... depending on your software product, it could be many months or even years from the start of the sales process to the end when the customer is fully deployed.

 Now suppose you find out from the customer that they are also considering some other competitive options: they have identified a SaaS provider who can provide a web service that meets their needs at a fraction of the cost, or perhaps they have identified and been piloting "under the radar" some open source software.
 How does that impact the software sales cycle, and your sales strategy?

 Suddenly, you realize that the rules of the game have changed!
 Your value proposition that you know by heart may not be valid in this new playing field.
 And unless you can figure out a way to shorten your sales cycle and get to "customer understands specific benefits to their business" before the end of the pilot, you may have lost the business before you even get there.
 Now what?

 This scenario is a very real one in a number of software segments today, and is only going to become more commonplace as software services become more broadly available and adopted.
 Of course, there will be niches that will not be impacted by service offerings over the web (eg, very proprietary data or certain types of mission critical applications), but those will be few and far between.

-Will this impact your software business and your software sales cycle?
+How will this impact your software business and your software sales?
 You should be thinking about the scenario above - how would you change your sales strategy if this were to happen to you?
 How could you shorten your sales cycle?
 You may need to figure out a way to let your customer get their "hands on" and try your product earlier in the cycle.
 It's hard to beat a user pilot/trial with a Powerpoint slide deck if that's only as far as you've gotten in your sales cycle.